An impressive portfolio of skills

 You’ll go on to study more specialist modules in your second year with further options to tailor your studies to an area of your interest in your final year.

 You’ll get to use cutting-edge software development tools in our industry-standard laboratories.
 Facilities include:

 - Computer Games Labs: These spaces are home to our specialist software access and hardware facilities.
 Software includes Unreal Engine, Unity Lab, Visual Studio and Steam

-- XR Lab (cross-reality): This dedicated space is for mixed-course games development as well as providing a flexible space for visualisation and other projects.
-The lab provides specialist games and visualisation hardware, including Vive Pro Eye headsets, Rifts and Wacom drawing tablets.
-There are eight workstations outfitted with 2080 graphics cards so you can approach raytracing projects and AI workloads
+- XR Lab (cross-reality): a dedicated space for mixed-course games development as well as providing a flexible space for visualisation and other projects.
+Hardware includes Vive Pro Eye headsets, Rifts and Wacom drawing tablets

-- CAVE Lab: This impressive lab provides data visualisation hardware.
-The pod contains a 270-degree 3D projection set up allowing multiple users to experience a shared virtual environment.
+- CAVE Lab: provides data visualisation hardware containing a 270-degree 3D projection set up.
 Workstations with Tesla graphics cards for data processing and AI projects are also available

 - Makerspace: Get ready to turn your ideas into prototypes!
 The space includes a whole host of equipment, including 3D printers, CNC machines, and a laser cutter to bring your product to life.
 It's also a great space to collaborate with students from across the University

 We’re proud of our connections with local and international industries.
 Our course has been designed in close collaboration with them and professional bodies to ensure it meets the needs of employers.